-A Private Limited Company is a business with numerous benefits like – it is an entity which is privately held, have liability of the directors/members limited to their shares only.
-Being a separate legal entity its shares are prohibited from being publicly traded, however company can purchase the property in its name and have a better credibility rate comparative to other.
+A Private Limited Company is a business with numerous benefits like – it is an entity that is privately held, have the liability of the directors/members limited to their shares only.
+Being a separate legal entity its shares are prohibited from being publicly traded, however, the company can purchase the property in its name and have a better credibility rate compared to other.
 A private limited company is an independent legal structure with the benefits like -

 - Separate Legal Entity - This provides a benefit to the organization to acquire assets on its own name.

-- Limited Liability - liability of the company’s shareholder is limited to the amount of unpaid value of the shares owned by them.
+- Limited Liability - liability of the company’s shareholders is limited to the amount of unpaid value of the shares owned by them.

 - Ease in share transfer